In the article you can know:

 Frequency Capping is a feature that allows you to limit how many push messages your users will get during a particular period of time.

 To enable Frequency Capping go to Settings-> Push ->FC & DND

-Case 1: Marketer has switched OFF both (Common FC and Smart Trigger FC) the capping
+Case 1: Marketer has switched OFF all (Global FC and Individual Product FC) the capping

 Effect: There won't be any capping in place and customers will get whatever notifications are sent to them